PLCnext/PLCnextAppExamples/README.md

 ## PLCnext App-Parts

-For the full documentation about the procedure for creating PLCnext apps and their packaging in the corresponding app container see the "PLCnext Technology - PLCnext App Integration Guide" in the [PLCnext Store Tutorials](https://www.plcnext-community.net/index.php?option=com_content&view=category&layout=blog&id=90&Itemid=511&lang=en  "PLCnext Store Tutorials").
+For the full documentation about the procedure for creating PLCnext apps and their packaging in the corresponding app container see the "PLCnext Technology - PLCnext App Integration Guide" on the PLCnext Community site ([Link to PLCnext App Integration Guide](http://plcnext-app-integration-guide.s3-website.eu-central-1.amazonaws.com/)).
 A PLCnext App must contain a Metadata-App-part and at least one optional App-part.

 | # | App-Part | Description | Type |
 | ------ | ------ | ------ | ------ |